Pooja9095/Trading_Team/README.md

-# TradingTeam Crew

-Welcome to the TradingTeam Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+# Trading Team Crew - AI Agents for a Simulated Trading Platform

+Welcome to the Trading Team Crew project!
+This project was built using CrewAI, a multi-agent framework where AI agents collaborate to build, test, and deliver real-world software.

+This repo includes:

+Agent definitions for Engineering, Frontend, Backend, and Testing.

+Config files for reusable tasks.

+Auto-generated UI to simulate a trading platform with account management, trading actions, and reports.

+Gradio app to demo the final system.

+Visit the LIVE app here: https://huggingface.co/spaces/Pooja-Nigam/Trading_Team

 ## Installation

-Ensure you have Python >=3.10 <3.14 installed on your system.
-This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling, offering a seamless setup and execution experience.

-First, if you haven't already, install uv:
+#  1. Prerequisites
+- Python ≥3.10 and <3.14
+- UV package manager

+#  2. Install UV

 ```bash
 pip install uv
 ```

-Next, navigate to your project directory and install the dependencies:

 (Optional) Lock the dependencies and install them by using the CLI command:
 ```bash